naturalDev0/todo-app-sk/README.md

 #### Brief

-* A simple todo app that allow user to perform simple CRUD operations
+* A simple todo app that allow user to perform simple CRUD operations.

 #### Technologies Used